 Had I asked for a thorough check of all bumps, Dolly would have had one surgery to remove both and only 19 treatments, as the oncologist would have expanded the radiation field from day one.

 Once you understand the scope of your dog’s disease and the treatment options, do the math.
 Dolly’s care cost around $10,000 for all tests, surgeries, radiation therapy treatments, and medication.
-Cancer treatment does not come cheap, and you must determine what you can afford or what you can afford to owe.
+Cancer treatment does not come cheap, and you must determine what you can afford or what you can afford to owe, as in my case.

 If you do all of the above, you have everything you need to make an informed decision.
 Don’t feel bad if you struggle.
 I anguished over what to do: The surgeon ranked amputation as the best option, while Dolly’s oncologist said she felt confident with removal of as much of the cancer as possible followed by radiation therapy.
 Of course, I feared putting my 10-year-old pup with arthritis in both shoulders through amputation and wanted to believe in the less-drastic course of action.
 That said, I feel I made the best decision for Dolly in the long run.
 Take as long as you need to do the same for your pup, within the time frame allowed for optimal treatment results.